 substitute rice with quinoa, grains or noodles & enjoy!

 refrigerate any leftovers, good up to 3-5 days; the liquid that seeps out of the veggies should definitely be used too, it’s full of good nutrients.

 Line a strainer with coffee filter(s), spoon yogurt into the filter.
 Place the strainer over a bowl and cover.
-Place in fridge 6hr-overnight.
+Place in fridge to strain 6hr-overnight.

-In a pan, toss in minced garlic (2-3 cloves, to taste) & minced shallot; cover with olive oil, enough to cover the contents completely.
+In a pan, toss in minced garlic (5-10 cloves, to taste) & a minced shallot; cover with olive oil, enough to cover the contents completely.
 On low heat, let it come to a gentle simmer.
-Let it cook for 15-20 minutes, stir occasionally until the garlic softens (without browning); toss in chopped roasted almonds (or nut of preference).
+Let it cook for 15-20 minutes, stir occasionally until the garlic softens (without browning); add a dollop or two of the kimchi sauce; toss in chopped roasted almonds (or nut of preference), stir and let it simmer for a minute for the nuts to warm through.
 Season with a pinch of salt & sugar.
-Warm the nuts through, turn off the heat and remove pan from heat source.
-Let the contents cool to room temperature before you pour over the labneh.
+Turn off the heat and remove pan from heat source.
+Let the contents cool to room temperature before you pour it over the labneh.